The PixTagger Blog

 Where should you sell stock photos?
 A contributor-first comparison of Adobe Stock, Shutterstock, iStock, Getty Images and 123RF — reach, royalties, exclusivity, and the keywording difference that decides whether your files sell.

-Read guide →How many keywords should you use on stock photos?
-(Adobe, Getty & iStock)
+Read guide →How many keywords should stock photos have?

 How many keywords to use on Adobe Stock, Getty, iStock and Shutterstock — the limits per platform, why more isn't better, how many for video, and why Getty needs fewer than you think.